Professor Dory Elizabeth Reeves

 Eziaku Nwanyieze Onyeizu Can architecture increase productivity?
 The case of Green Certified Buildings, (successfully completed 2014) Supervisors: Dory Reeves, Hugh Byrd Second supervisor, Prof Steve Mathewman.

-Roja Tafaroji 'The experience of co-existing in the shared spaces of multicultural cities: Investigation of identification process of Afghan immigrant women in the city of Auckland and the relevance to planning' submitted May 2017 awaiting examination (Co-supervisor Dr. Anita Lacey).
+Roja Tafaroji 'The experience of co-existing in the shared spaces of multicultural cities: Investigation of identification process of Afghan immigrant women in the city of Auckland and the relevance to planning' (Supervisors: Pro Dory Reeves and Dr. Anita Lacey from 2012 -2017).

-Neda Akbarzadeh Working title: Female single parents and their housing environment needs. (co-supervisor Emilio Garcia)
+Neda Akbarzadeh Working title: Female single parents and their housing environment needs.
+(Supervisors: Prof Dory Reeves and Dr. Emilio Garcia)

-Lena Henry Urban Planning and the Pursuit of Rangatiratanga in the 21st Century, Co-supervisor, Dr. Deidre Brown.
+Lena Henry Urban Planning and the Pursuit of Rangatiratanga in the 21st Century, (Supervisors: Prof Dory Reeves and Dr. Deidre Brown.